boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## 3GPP 5G End-to-End Network Slices

-{{?I-D.ietf-teas-5g-network-slice-application}} focuses on the application of RFC XXXX Network Slices in the context of the 3GPP 5G slices.
+{{?I-D.ietf-teas-5g-network-slice-application}} focuses on the application of RFC 9543 Network Slices in the context of the 3GPP 5G slices.

 ## Encoding 3GPP Slices for Interactive Media Services